Windos/windos.github.io/_posts/2017-10-22-psblogweek-recap.md

 had no exposure to this particular VMware product... but regardless holy cow those reports look good!

-I'm certainly going to making use of [PowerStart HTML](https://github.com/tdewin/randomsamples/tree/master/powerstarthtml) early next week.
+I'm certainly going to be making use of [PowerStart HTML](https://github.com/tdewin/randomsamples/tree/master/powerstarthtml) early next week.

 ### Thanks